($\mathfrak{S}_p \times \mathfrak{S}_q$)-Invariant Graphical Parking Functions

 \begin{definition} A \textit{parking function of length n} is a sequence $\bsy{a} = (a_1,a_2, \ldots, a_n) \in \mathbb{N}^n$ whose non-decreasing rearrangement $a_{(1)} \leq a_{(2)} \leq \cdots \leq a_{(n)}$ satisfies $a_{(i)} < i$ for each $i$.
 The non-decreasing sequence $(a_{(1)}, a_{(2)}, \ldots, a_{(n)})$ is the \textit{order statistics of} $\bsy{a}$, with $a_{(i)}$ the \textit{i-th order statistic of} $\bsy{a}$. \end{definition}

-It is evident from the above definition that any permutation of the entries of a parking function must also be a parking function, that is, the symmetric group $\mathfrak{S}_n$ on $n$ elements acts on the set $\mathcal{PF}_n$ of length-$n$ parking functions via permutations of coordinates.
-A few examples of parking functions of length $n=5$ include $(0,1,3,2,4)$, $(0,0,2,2,4)$, and $(1,1,3,0,1)$.
-A non-example is given by the sequence $(2,3,2,4,3)$ since two cars are unable to park.
+It is evident from the above definition that any permutation of the entries of a parking function must also be a parking function, that is, the symmetric group $\mathfrak{S}_n$ on $n$ elements acts on the set $\cpf_n$ of length-$n$ parking functions via permutations of coordinates.

-Since their introduction, parking functions have become a fertile source of combinatorial research, leading to numerous generalizations and surprising connections to other concepts and disciplines, including hyperplane arrangements, interpolation theory, diagonal harmonics, and the Abelian sandpile model; see the extensive survey by Yan in \cite{Y15} for more on parking functions.
+Since their introduction, parking functions have become a fertile source of combinatorial research, leading to numerous generalizations and surprising connections to other concepts and disciplines, including hyperplane arrangements \cite{S98}, interpolation theory \cite{KY03}, combinatorial theory of McDonnald polynomials \cite{Haglund08}, the Abelian sandpile model \cite{CP02,PS04}, and many others; see the extensive survey \cite{Y15} for more on the combinatorial theory of parking functions.

 One of the most basic generalizations of parking functions is the \textit{vector parking function}, or \textit{$\bsy{u}$-parking function} if the vector $\bsy{u}$ is specified.

 \begin{definition} Let $\bsy{u} = (u_1, u_2, \ldots, u_n)$ be a non-decreasing sequence of positive integers.
 A sequence $\bsy{a} = (a_1, a_2, \ldots, a_n) \in \mathbb{N}^n$ is a \textit{$\bsy{u}$-parking function} of length $n$ if the order statistics of $\bsy{a}$ satisfy $a_{(i)} < u_i$ for each $i$. \end{definition}